andrew/ultimate-awesome/README.md

 - [awesome-buildless](https://github.com/hwclass/awesome-buildless) - A collection of sites, apps built based on & packages, articles and other stuff about ES modules.
 - [awesome-reaper](https://github.com/indiscipline/awesome-reaper) - A curated list of Reaper resources, scripts, extensions, JSFX, software and community links.
 - [awesome-indonesia-vision-research-conference](https://github.com/indonesia-vision-ai/awesome-indonesia-vision-research-conference) - A curated list of resources dedicated to research papers published by Indonesians at top international conferences.
+- [awesome-korean-products-hacking](https://github.com/kaist-hacking/awesome-korean-products-hacking) - A collection of links related to Korean products hacking.
 - [awesome-chinese-fonts](https://github.com/kevchentw/awesome-chinese-fonts) - A curated list of awesome chinese fonts.
 - [awesome-ApacheSpark-collections](https://github.com/Mageswaran1989/awesome-ApacheSpark-collections) - A curated list of awesome Apache Spark packages and resources.
 - [awesome-auth](https://github.com/meshuga/awesome-auth) - A curated list of awesome AuthN+Z libraries and resources. .